discordbotmakers/mikesbot-repo/README.md

 <<<<<<< HEAD

-Welcome to Mike's npm package!
+Welcome to Mike's Git Repository!
 =======
 Welcome to Mike's git repository!
 >>>>>>> 9b6d282e4971b242524d845a8904044a24918fcd